 At ATDChi, we are always looking to be at the forefront of the industry with the highest quality content.
 We review many submissions for each month, so here are some hints and tips to help your submission(s) stand out:

-The training and development profession has undergone significant transformation in the last decade.
-The ATD Competency Model redefines the skills and knowledge required for trainers to be successful now and in the future.
+The talent development profession has undergone significant transformation in the last decade.
+The ATD Capability Model defines the skills and knowledge required to be successful now and in the future.
 It captures changes driven by digital, mobile, and social technology; demographic shifts; globalization; and economic forces.
-We encourage speakers that propose topics that align to the ATD Competency Model.
+We encourage speakers that propose topics that align to the ATD Capability Model.

 Keep in mind that our attendees are looking for tangible takeaways that they can implement when returning to their workplace.

 We are looking for speakers to spend their time on the stage explaining how to make the most out of whichever topic they are speaking on, rather than spending their time telling attendees why that topic is important.